 More fiber and nutrition with wheat germ?
-Yes, I think that sounds like two good additions to my family’s bread.
-After doing some research on the The Fresh Loaf, and through some interactions on Instagram, I quickly ordered a package of Bob’s Red Mill Wheat Germ.
+Yes, I think that sounds like two good additions to my family's bread.
+After doing some research on The Fresh Loaf, and through some interactions on Instagram, I quickly ordered a package of wheat germ.

 The germ is retained as an integral part of whole-grain foods.
 Non-whole grain methods of milling are intended to isolate the endosperm, which is ground into flour, with removal of both the husk (bran) and the germ.
 Removal of bran is aimed at producing a flour with a white rather than a brown color, and eliminating fiber: neither of these objectives is necessarily desirable from the nutritional viewpoint.
 1